What is the Amortization of Intangible Assets?

-- Another case is when there comes an excess of the expenses in the terms of the patent, maybe because of a break in terms by a third party.
+- Another case is when there comes an excess of the expenses in terms of the patent, maybe because of a break in terms of a third party.
 In such a case, the firm needs to hire a lawyer.

 - So let us say the firm hired a lawyer, who charged the company with a cost of $ 10,000 and successfully defended the patent.
 In such a case the amount spent for the lawyer which is $ 10,000 is added to the value of the patent and is amortized over the remaining useful life of the patent.

 - The remaining useful life is 3.8 years.

 - Amortized expense related to Patents and developed technology in 2018 will be = $2,220/3.8 = $584.21 mn

 - The remaining useful life is 1.7 years.